MarcinKadziolka/nerf-gui/README.md

 for differences between synthetic and medical datasets we change the sampling angle to only cover one axis as the MedNeRF authors did, and change the model configuration to not assume a white background for the training data.
 We train the model on a single example for each experiment.

 ### Experiments
+We performed ablation study investigating ways to improve model results.
+We've experimented with implementing stylegan2 augmentations, changed the number of feature maps and implememted nerf viewing directions
+[TABLE]
+[CONCLUSIONS]

 ### Results
 Compared to other models, HyperNeRFGAN achieves significantly better results, leading to higher quality projections from single view x-ray.
 ![results!](assets/images/mednerf/results.jpg)
+[IMAGES AND GIFS]